UFC Fight Night odds, lines, predictions, time: Della Maddalena vs. Prates picks from elite MMA expert

 Top-ranked Jack Della Maddalena will battle fifth-ranked Carlos Prates in a welterweight bout in the main event at UFC Fight Night: Della Maddalena vs. Prates on Saturday at RAC Arena in Perth, Australia.
 The five-bout main card is scheduled to start at approximately 7 a.m.
 ET on Paramount+.
 Della Maddalena is coming off a unanimous decision loss to Islam Makhachev at UFC 322 this past November.
 Prates, meanwhile, won by knockout over Leon Edwards in his last match at UFC 322.

-Prates is a -130 favorite (risk $130 to win $100) in the UFC Fight Night: Della Maddalena vs. Prates odds at FanDuel Sportsbook.
-Della Maddalena comes back at +110.
+Both Della Maddalena and Prates are -110 on the money line (risk $110 to win $100) in the UFC Fight Night: Della Maddalena vs. Prates odds at DraftKings Sportsbook.
 Before locking in any UFC Fight Night picks, make sure you see the MMA predictions and betting advice from SportsLine expert Kyle Marley.

 Paramount+ is the only place to stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.